zzalscv2/FFEA/INSTALL.md

      make

-Optionally, if Doxygen was found at configure time, you can build the documentation typing:

-     make doc

-There are some mathematical formulae that will not render correctly if latex and ghostview are not found.

-Finally you may want to check your installation running a provided suite of tests, either sequentially:
+You may want to check your installation running a provided suite of tests, either sequentially:

      make test